Bottled Sand art in Jordan

 He puts a little sand of beige color, which acts as a background, in a small bottle and then slowly adds another colored sand.
 His skilled fingers are at work!
 He adds every new color with a thin stick or a funnel.
 Meticulously he ‘paints’ the parts of that color in the picture, only occasionally glancing at it.
 I am watching a Jordanian sand artist creating magical sand art in bottles.
 The sand art in Jordan is one of the very popular and ancient art form in Jordan.

-Ayman continues till the image is ready and then fills up the bottle with the background colored sand before closing it tightly.
+Ali continues till the image is ready and then fills up the bottle with the background colored sand before closing it tightly with a cork.
 I gaze at the bottle.
 A camel and a few trees appear in a landscape.
 I can’t believe my eyes.
-How is it possible to make a perfect picture in a narrow-necked bottle just by looking at a photo?
+How is it possible to make a perfect picture even from a photo in a narrow-necked bottle?
 I smile.
 Another bottle has a face on it.
 These bottles have the ability to convey interesting stories.

-This time it was his turn to smile. 🙂 Says, there is no limit on what you can draw once you learn how to do it.
+This time it was his turn to smile.
+Says, there is no limit on what you can draw once you learn how to do this ‘sand painting’.
 Funnels replace brushes, bottle replaces the canvas and different colored sands take the place of paint!

-Seeped from history, this art has become one of the most admired activity of Jordan.
-The artistically appealing craft was inspired by the multi-colored sand and rocks found in the Petra Mountains.
-Creative designs, mostly inspired by local scenes and camels, grew in popularity during 1940s.
-The decorated bottles found from that period of time tell us that.
+Seeped from history, this bottled sand art has become one of the most admired activity of Jordan.
+Creative designs, mostly inspired by local scenes and camels, mountains and valleys, grew in popularity during 1940s.
+The decorated sand bottles found from that period of time tell us about the recognition of sand art history.

 The bottled sand art can be seen everywhere in Jordan & has now traversed to many other countries but what I saw in Petra is definitely original and above all.